 Wait… what?

-Anyone telling you to throw out your 10-year plan is leading you astray.
+Anyone telling you to throw out your 10-year plan is full of bull.

 Going rudderless is a great way to end up 10 years down the road trying to figure out what you want to do with your business… if you still have a business.

-Having a long-range goal acts as a north star that helps focus your efforts so you don’t wind up taking a scattershot approach to planning – an approach that can send you bouncing from task to task without developing any forward momentum.
+Long-range goals provide a north star to help guide and focus your efforts on what is important so you don’t wind up taking a scattershot approach to planning – an approach that can send you bouncing from task to task without developing any forward momentum.

 If you’re hung up on the word goal because you’ve heard a goal should be SMART – specific, measurable, achievable, realistic, and timely – you can use words like aspiration or intention.